dmenin/EthToSql/README.md

                alias = 'Test', getBalanceInfo=0, SAVE_TO_DB = True, printAtEnd = 0)
 ```
 Suggest setting printAtEnd = 0 because the parse range uses tqdm to track progress
+OBS: this function is perfectly safe to be used more than once in parallel (having many workers runing the same function - I tried with more than 5) but be aware that, if the ranges overlap, you'll get a bunch of Primary key errors on the "failures" table because the check that I mention above is done by creating a list of existing blocks and checking if the block thats about to be parsed is in that list.
+The function below is more robust in dealing with this situation.

 ## Parse an Account